Matīss Kivlenieks: Funeral

 On 15 July 2021, an hour-long memorial was held in Upper Arlington, Ohio for Kivlenieks.
 He was in an open white casket with a framed jersey of his next to it.
-In attendance was former coach John Tortorella and current coach Brad Larsen, and fellow NHL players Nathan Gerbe and Elvis Merzlikins.
+In attendance was former coach John Tortorella and the coach at the time Brad Larsen, and fellow NHL players Nathan Gerbe and Elvis Merzlikins.
 His family, including his mother, stepfather and sister, all came from Latvia to attend.
 During the memorial, fellow Latvian NHL goaltender Merzļikins said that "He [Kivlenieks] saved not just many lives, but when it happened I was standing 20–30 feet back of him", and also indicated that "I was hugging my wife.
 He [Kivlenieks] saved my (unborn) son.
 He saved my wife and saved me."